samikeijonen/edd-download-info/readme.txt

 This plugin register shortcode `[edd_download_info_link]`.
 This gives you download button with custom link.
 There are couple of attributes in this shortcode.

 1. url: you definitely want to use this because default url link is empty.
 This is the url you want go when you click this button.
+1. open: By default link opens in new window.
+If you set attribute to no, link opens in the same window.
 1. text: default text is Download.
 1. style: default style is button.
 1. color: default style is blue or what you have set under Downloads >> Settings >> Styles for Default button color.